 Luckily, after long frustration and struggling, I have a vague idea of what my future life should become: do solid works, build exciting things and make software used by a large community.

-For the past two years, I focus on building system software with the Rust programming language, especially storage systems.
-One example is AgateDB, which was built during my internship in PingCAP, and worked on TerarkDB for Zoned Namespace SSDs during my internship at ByteDance, and is now building a streaming database product at Singularity Data.
+For the past two years, I focus on building system software, especially storage systems.
+I built AgateDB during my internship in PingCAP, and worked on TerarkDB for Zoned Namespace SSDs during my internship at ByteDance, and is now building a streaming database product at Singularity Data.
 Also, I love becoming part of the open-source community.
-Currently, I contribute to the TiKV community and maintain several widely-used projects in the SJTUG community.
-For the future, I am constantly seeking opportunities to build things that interest me, excites me, and impact people.Updated at Jun 7, 2021
+I’m currently a contributor in the TiKV community, and I’m maintaining several widely-used projects in the SJTUG community.
+For the future, I am constantly seeking opportunities to build things that interest me, excite me, and impact people.Updated at Aug 15, 2021